Steel vs Ceramic burrs and heat generation – the lowdown

 The speed of rotation of grinding burrs and the effect on heat build up in the the ground coffee.

 Dull and/or poorly designed burrs (of any material (steel or ceramic)) will result in inefficient grinding of the coffee which in turn will generate more heat in the beans.
 The actual speed of rotation of the burrs is not the dominant (or even significant) variable.
 I have seen designs of conical burrs turning at 3400 rpm and grinding 10+ grams per second and the coffee comes out cool.
 (Typical conical burr grinders turn at 300-500 rpm) An argument can be made for lessening the contact time that the coffee beans have with the burrs (once the burrs get hot).
 Remember, the surface of the burrs get hot from the beans that have been ground before, this hot surface can then conduct this heat back into new coffee.
 As coffee passes through the grind path quickly (this can only happen with well designed, sharp burrs and a clever grind chamber design) the contact time is so minimal that the only heat experienced by the coffee is that from its own crushing and cutting, not from latent heat in the burrs or grinder housing.

 I hope this writing has shed some light on common misunderstandings relative to burrs materials and heat issues in the grinding of coffee.

-Prev Post: Burrs and their life expectancy! » Next Post: Baratza Support – how we get you back grinding coffee ASAP! »
+Prev Post: Coffee Shop Feature #3 – Rowster Coffee, Grand Rapids, MI » Next Post: Baratza Support – how we get you back grinding coffee ASAP! »